CyberGen49/CyberFilesRewrite/README.md

 # CyberFilesRewrite
-A capable and customizable file index for the web, based in PHP.
+A capable and customizable file index for the web, built to make viewing and sharing server files easy.

-This project is a complete rewrite of my previous file index, with improvements in nearly every aspect.
+This project is a complete ground-up rewrite of my previous file index, with improvements in nearly every aspect.

-*Things are still under very heavy development, so they could be vastly changing over short spans of time.
-Keep an eye on [Changelog.md](https://github.com/CyberGen49/CyberFilesRewrite/blob/main/Changelog.md) to see updates.*

 ## Features
 * A responsive, mobile-friendly interface
-* View videos, audio files, images, and documents without leaving the page
+* View videos, audio, images, and documents without leaving the page
 * Quickly sort file lists by clicking column headers (or using the Sort menu)
 * Completely customizable colours, no CSS tinkering required
 * Completely customizable text, stored in language files